Cahorsins: Overview

 Cahors lies on the land road between Montpellier on the Mediterranean Sea and La Rochelle on the Atlantic Ocean, and the emergence of the Cahorsins as a significant trading community has been related to the emergence of these two new port cities in the 11th and early 12th centuries.
 Despite major lapses in documentation, evidence for the long-distance merchant activity of Cahorsins goes back to the late 12th century, with their attested presence in Marseille and Saint-Gilles in 1178 and in La Rochelle in 1194.
-Via the Lot and Garonne rivers, Cahorsins exported their local wine to England and imported wool from there, while they transported more valuable goods and spices imported from the Levant to La Rochelle via land roads.
+Using the Lot and Garonne rivers, Cahorsins exported their local wine to England and imported wool from there, but transported more valuable goods and spices imported from the Levant to La Rochelle by road.
 Their presence at the Champagne fairs is documented from 1216, and in Flanders from 1230.
+In 1240, Henry III exiled from England some Cahorsins, mainly of Sens, for usury with extortion.

-By the middle of the 13th century, Cahors played a larger role in long-distance trade than most other cities of southwestern France, including Toulouse.
-In the third quarter of the 13th century, the Cahorsins were major financial system participants in London and England, on a par with Italian merchants from Florence, Lucca and Siena, and some of them took over the former properties of English Jews following the Edict of Expulsion in 1290.
+By the middle of the 13th century, Cahors played a larger rôle in long-distance trade than most other cities of southwestern France, including Toulouse.
+In the third quarter of the 13th century, the Cahorsins were major financial system participants in London and England, on a par with Northern Italian merchants and some of them took over the former properties of English Jews following the Edict of Expulsion in 1290.

 The causes of the Cahorsins' decline in the late 13th and early 14th centuries have not been identified with certainty.
-They may have been related with the Anglo-French War of 1294–1303 which put an end to their prior balancing act as subjects of the King of France in and around Cahors, but active in English lands in Aquitaine and Great Britain.
-That period also saw the decline of the Champagne fairs and increased competition from Italian merchants.
+They may have been related with the 1294–1303 Gascon War which put an end to their prior balancing act as subjects of the King of France in and around Cahors, but active in English lands in Aquitaine and Great Britain.
+That period also saw the decline of the Champagne fairs.

 The legacy of Cahorsin opulence has been related to the rise of Jacques Duèse from Cahors up to his election in 1316 as Pope John XXII.
 Duèse's father had probably been a merchant and moneychanger.